 The investment activities of Fidus Mezzanine Capital, L.P. are currently managed by Fidus Capital, LLC.
 Upon consummation of the formation transactions and this offering, Fidus Mezzanine Capital, L.P. will terminate the current management services agreement with Fidus Capital, LLC, and we will enter into an investment advisory and management agreement (the "Investment Advisory Agreement") with Fidus Investment Advisors, LLC, as our investment advisor.
-The investment professionals of Fidus Capital, LLC, who are also the investment professionals of Fidus Investment Advisors, LLC, are responsible for sourcing potential investments, conducting research and diligence on potential investments and equity sponsors, analyzing investment opportunities, structuring our investment advisor under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
-In addition, Fidus Investment Advisor, LLC will serve as our administrator pursuant to an administration agreement (the "Administration Agreement").
+The investment professionals of Fidus Capital, LLC, who are also the investment professionals of Fidus Investment Advisors, LLC, are responsible for sourcing potential investments, conducting research and diligence on potential investments and equity sponsors, analyzing investment opportunities, structuring our investments and monitoring our investments and portfolio companies on an ongoing basis.
+Fidus Investment Advisors, LLC is a newly formed Delaware limited liability company that has applied to become a registered investment advisor under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
+In addition, Fidus Investment Advisors, LLC will serve as our administrator pursuant to an administration agreement (the "Administration Agreement").
 Our investment advisor has no prior experience managing or administering any business development company.